-A mixture is composed of two or more substance but they are not chemically combined.
+A mixture is composed of two or more substances, but they are not chemically combined.
 In contrast, the compound contains various elements that are bonded to each other.
-For instance, consider a mixture of salt that is when salt is dissolved in water it is a mixture but ideally, salts consist of two components namely sodium and chlorine.
+For instance, consider a mixture of salt, that is when salt is dissolved in water it is a mixture but ideally, salts consist of two components namely sodium and chlorine.

 Here Sodium and Chlorine are bonded together with the electrostatic force of attraction to form sodium chloride even though there is no chemical bond between water and salt in the mixture.
 Hence, matter can be classified as mixtures, compounds and elements.
 Further mixtures can be classified as homogeneous and heterogeneous mixtures.